We have received your inquiry and our staff will shortly be in contact with you.

 We can also include additional services as required, such as:

-When we think of the Romans, we don't not tend to think of Wales, but you will be surprised at the presence that once was and the evidence that still stands!
-You will meet the group and your guide in Cardiff before heading on to Britian's most preserved Roman town - Caerleon, a good place to start for a Roman tour of Wales!
+When we think of the Romans, we don't not tend to think of Wales, but you will be surprised at the presence that once was and the evidence that still stands.
+You will meet the group and your guide in Cardiff before heading on to Britian's most preserved Roman town - Caerleon, a good place to start for a Roman tour of Wales.
 Standing in Caerleon is an excellent amphitheatre where gladiators once fought, bath houses and a museum.
 The Roman theme continues as the tour heads on to the village of Caerwent where evidence from 1900 years ago can be seen.
-Lunch and a trip to the striking Tintern Abbey follow, then we finish with a tour of Raglan Castle.
-An historical extravaganza - what a way to spend the day!
+Lunch at leisure and a trip to the striking Tintern Abbey follow, then we finish with a tour of Raglan Castle - a historical extravaganza.